 - Baking tray

-- Silicone baking mat
+- Silicone baking mat (or parchment paper)

 - 1 C lukewarm water

 - 1 tbsp agave syrup (or maple syrup)

 - 1 tbsp oil (neutral flavor like avocado oil)

 - 1 C all-purpose flour , plus more for kneading (about ¼ C)